 - What if my address has changed?

 Form 1099-G, Certain Government Payments, is mailed in January to anyone who received an unemployment benefits payment during the previous calendar year.
 If your Form 1099-G is mailed to an address other than your current address, the U.S. Postal Service will forward the Form 1099-G if a current forwarding order is on file.
-Otherwise, we keep the returned Form 1099-G and automatically mail it again once you submit an address change.
-You can change your address through MyUI+.
+If your Form 1099-G is returned to us, we will not mail it again, but you can access the Form on your MyUI+ account.

 - What if I had an overpayment of my unemployment benefits?

 Your 1099-G shows the entire amount we paid you in unemployment benefits, even though you are paying back those benefits.
 Any unemployment benefits paid during the calendar year must be reported as income.
 If you were overpaid and paid the money back in the same calendar year, both the amount repaid and the amount not yet repaid must be reported as total income.
 Check the instructions on your tax form to see how to report the unemployment benefit income and the amount repaid.